Frank Merriam

-Frank Finley Merriam (December 22, 1865 – April 25, 1955) was an American Republican politician who served as the 28th governor of California from June 2, 1934 until January 2, 1939.
-Assuming the governorship at the height of the Great Depression following the death of Governor James Rolph, Merriam defeated the Democratic candidate Upton Sinclair in the California gubernatorial election in 1934.
+Frank Finley Merriam (December 22, 1865 – April 25, 1955) was an American Republican politician who served as the 28th governor of California from June 2, 1934, until January 2, 1939.
+Assuming the governorship at the height of the Great Depression following the death of Governor James Rolph, Merriam defeated Democratic nominee Upton Sinclair in the 1934 election.
 Merriam also served as the State Auditor of Iowa from 1900 to 1903, and served in both the Iowa and California state legislatures.

 Early years

-Born in 1865 in Hopkinton, Iowa, the eldest of 11 children.
+Merriam was born in 1865 in Hopkinton, Iowa, the eldest of 11 children.
 In 1861, his father Henry C. Merriam and uncle Charles E. Merriam enlisted in Company K, 12th Iowa Infantry.
 Both were captured at the Battle of Shiloh, held as prisoners of war at Libby Prison, and returned to Iowa.

 After graduating from Lenox College at Hopkinton in 1888, Merriam served as the principal of the Hopkinton schools for two years and superintendent of schools at Postville for one year.
 He was a school superintendent in Wisner, Nebraska.
 He next became the editor of the Hopkinton Leader, a newspaper.

 In 1904, he moved to Muskogee, Oklahoma, where he owned and published the Muskogee Evening Times.
 He moved to Long Beach, California in 1910 with his second wife, Nellie, to attend to family obligations.
 There he worked in the advertising department of the Long Beach Press.

 Iowa and California legislatures

 Merriam was elected to the Iowa House of Representatives as a Republican at the age of 31 in 1896.
 Two years later, Merriam was elected as Iowa State Auditor, a post he would hold until 1903.
 In 1910 at the age of 44, Merriam moved to California.
 Following seven years of living in the state, Merriam was elected to the California State Assembly in 1916, representing the Long Beach area, beginning his rise in California politics.

 In 1922, while still serving in the Assembly, Merriam presided over the successful election campaign of former Bull Moose member and Republican candidate for governor Friend Richardson.
 Name recognition from Richardson's successful campaign among fellow Republicans helped Merriam be elected by the Republican majority in the Assembly as its Speaker in 1923.
 During the 1926 general elections, Speaker Merriam ran as a primary candidate for lieutenant governor.
 However, state Republicans instead voted for Buron Fitts as the party's candidate for that office.

 Following his departure from the Assembly that year, Merriam took a two-year hiatus from state politics.
 He returned in the 1928 elections after he was elected to the California State Senate.
-After two years in that body, Merriam won the nomination for lieutenant governor and, along with the Republican candidate for governor, San Francisco Mayor James Rolph, was elected to office.
+After two years in that body, Merriam won the nomination for lieutenant governor and, along with the Republican candidate for governor, San Francisco Mayor James Rolph, was elected to office in the 1930 elections.

-Governorship
+Governor of California 1934–1939

 On June 2, 1934, Governor Rolph was pronounced dead of heart failure at Riverside Farm in Santa Clara County.
 Upon the news of the Governor's death, Lieutenant Governor Merriam was sworn in as governor.